manifestinteractive/mimic-recording-studio/README.md

 - [X] Refactored to work with [Mimic My Voice](https://github.com/manifestinteractive/mimic-my-voice) Automated Setup Process
 - [X] Removed UUID & Name Requirements from App.
 Having different UUID's made it impossible to Backup and Restore Recordings on Different Browsers or Computers
+- [X] Removed hard coded ports, file names & usernames in favor of pulling that info from environmental variables
 - [X] Added Speech to Text for Supported Browser to display what the Microphone Heard you say
 - [X] Added TTS to Read Prompt incase there are some words you are unsure how to pronounce ( it happens )
 - [X] Generates Text Diff between what was spoken and what was supposed to spoken